JimmyDanger12/rocsys/readme.md

     - start safety-vision/voloV8_live.py
       - if you want to view the safety detection -> press 1, otherwise 2
 - rocsys computer
-    - start the docker container
+    - start the docker container to access the rocsys vision client
     - start rocsys-files/run_robot_task.py to view the UI and input robot commands

 ## Logging